teeks99/inno-test/README.md

 installers.
 I've got a pretty good system now where I do a lot of the installer compiles in parallel, but it has always annoyed me that the inno setup compression seems to not be going very fast.
-I feel like file compression should be easily paralizable, but apparently it isn't.
+I feel like file compression should be easily parallelizable, but apparently it isn't.

 Anyway, I put together this repo to find some answers.